 Our departmental continuing education events are typically organized around National Public Health Week.
 Other events are held in conjunction with the Mecklenburg county Health department.
-Examples of recent events are listed in Appendix 3.3.b.1 CHES CECH Speakers.

-Given the informal and fluid nature of the events, the department does not keep attendance figures.
+Given the informal and fluid nature of the events, the Department does not keep attendance figures.
 The public health week keynotes typically attract 100-200 people.
 The other events attract fewer attendees (< 50), but offered valuable presentation opportunities to community partners, faculty, and alumni.